 Syndactyly, an infrequent condition in human beings, is a state where fingers or toes are joined together.
-The existence of such condition is normal (connected only by skin) in terrestrial mammals such as kangaroos, dogs, and cats, in many water-habitat birds, like ducks, and in amphibians like frogs.
-However, the similar condition is rare in human beings and it is even rarer for the fingers or toes to be connected by bones.
+Such condition is normal (connected only by skin) in terrestrial mammals such as kangaroos, dogs, and cats, in many water-habitat birds, like ducks, and in amphibians like frogs.
+However, a similar condition is rare in human beings, and it is even rarer for the fingers or toes to be connected by bones.
 In only 1 among around 3000 children, this condition occurs.

-During the first stage of prenatal development in humans, all the fingers and toes are in a fused state.
-During 6-8 weeks, however, the death of cells occurs, as a normal and controlled part of an organism's growth or development.
-At this stage, the webbing disappears as a result of the dissolution of the tissue between the digits by an enzyme.
+During the first stage of prenatal development in humans, all the fingers and toes are fused.
+However, during 6-8 weeks, cells' death occurs as a normal and controlled part of an organism's growth or development.
+At this stage, the webbing disappears due to the dissolution of the tissue between the digits by an enzyme.

-In few cases till date, the exact reasons for webbed fingers and toes are unknown.
-Genetically acquired traits are thought to be a cause, since a group of relative members frequently share this condition.
+In few cases to date, the exact reasons for webbed fingers and toes are unknown.
+Genetically acquired traits are thought to be a cause since relative members frequently share this condition.
 However, the chances for only one member in a family to have syndactyly are also commonly seen.

 Different types of webbing caused are;

-Apert’s syndrome: This is an abnormality characterized by a dysmorphic face and severe webbing of the hands and feet.
+- Apert’s syndrome: This abnormality is characterized by a dysmorphic face and severe webbing of the hands and feet.
 One gene of the first 22 non-sex chromosomes from either of the parents is responsible for the condition, which leads to an autosomal disorder.

-Carpenter’s syndrome: Development problems that include premature fusion of craniosynostosis (skull bones) and finger and toe abnormalities are characterized as carpenter’s syndrome.
-It is similar to Grieg cephalopolysyndactyly syndrome, which is a disorder that affects the growth of the limbs.
+- Carpenter’s syndrome: Development problems that include premature fusion of craniosynostosis (skull bones) and finger and toe abnormalities are characterized as carpenter’s syndrome.
+It is similar to Grieg cephalopolysyndactyly syndrome, which is a disorder that affects the limbs' growth.

-Amniotic Band syndrome or constriction band syndrome: This is a condition in which strands from the amniotic sac get separated and wound on digits or other parts of the fetus.
+- Amniotic Band syndrome or constriction band syndrome: This is a condition in which strands from the amniotic sac get separated and wound on digits or other parts of the fetus.
 It is a complicated process that ranges from mild to severe.
-In mild cases, a band may cover something up around the fingers or toes of the fetus, which results in amputations of the digits.
+In mild cases, a band may cover something up around the fetus's fingers or toes, which results in amputations of the digits.
 A band that folds an arm or leg may result in limited movement with a clubbed foot to occur in severe cases.
 Most often, an amniotic band tightly winds around a limb, which gradually leads to the stoppage of blood flow.

-Apart from the above list of rare conditions, there are more than 50 distinct syndromes that are linked with webbing of the digits.
+Apart from the above list of rare conditions, more than 50 distinct syndromes are linked with webbing of the digits.
 It is advisable to consult the physician right at the beginning to overcome this situation.